Home > SHCJ > Physical Therapist Assistant > Admissions Requirements

 Recommended Supporting Documents

-Although not required, it is highly recommended that applicants consider these requirements to strengthen their application.
+Although not required, it is recommended that applicants consider completing observation hours and a reflective summary, as detailed below, to strengthen their application rubric score.

 Observation Hours